charithacnk/pytorch_ANN_google-colab/README.md

 # pytorch_ANN_google-colab
-This repository contains a Jupyter notebook that demonstrates how to build, train, and evaluate an Artificial Neural Network (ANN) using PyTorch to classify diabetes in the Pima Indians dataset.
+This repository contains a google colab that demonstrates how to build, train, and evaluate an Artificial Neural Network (ANN) using PyTorch to classify diabetes in the Pima Indians dataset.
+The notebook includes data preprocessing, model construction with advanced features like batch normalization and dropout, and leverages GPU for faster training.
+Detailed explanations and results are provided with step by step process.